 Podcasts and vodcasts are being used to broadcast content of library programs to engage Fairfield residents.
 The groundwork has been laid for the website redesign as many improvements have already been made.
-A well designed website will use technology to meet the increasing desires and needs of a digital community.
-Adobe Creative Suite 5 with Dreamweaver was acquired by the library to enable the Web Master to enhance the functions of the website for interactive use.
+A well-designed website will use technology to meet the increasing desires and needs of a digital community.
+Adobe Creative Suite 5 with Dreamweaver was acquired by the Library to enable the Web Master to enhance the functions of the website for interactive use.
 The Library has already harnessed new technology and will place these items in a “Technology Petting Zoo” to give patrons’ hands on access to EBook readers such as the Kindle, Nook and Sony readers, iPad and other devices as they become available.
 As new technologies are released the Library will obtain the technology and make available to the public to try out.
 The Fairfield Library has recently been named as one of the first libraries to participate in the pilot “Sony E-Reader Library Program”.
 Sony will send a trainer to the Library to provide a custom, comprehensive hands-on training session for staff.
 As part of the program the library will also receive 4 Sony E-Readers (2 new Pocket editions and 2 new Reader editions for the “Petting Zoo”), a floor stand with hardware to tether the readers for display, user guides, bookmarks and additional web training all at no cost to the library.

 Futurists such as Thomas Frey predict trends such as “Empire of One” which essentially demonstrates that telecommuters, the self-employed who work out of a home office and the under employed seek respite from the isolation from the rest of the world and desire interaction with others in similar situations.
 Study rooms; Technology Topics classes; the computer lab; business databases; a new scan station and Wi-Fi provided by the library are addressing this emerging trend of creating co-working spaces.
-The Fairfield Library will continue to explore, obtain and implement new technologies to meet the needs of the “Empire of One” trend.
+The Fairfield Public Library will continue to explore, obtain and implement new technologies to meet the needs of the “Empire of One” trend.
 Frey also cited an “Electronic Outpost Library” which is essentially a satellite branch of the library designed to meets the needs of a significant commuter population.
 The addition of a library presence at locations such as the railroad station will enable the library to reach further into the community and establish satellite community gathering places.
 The Town Librarian has mentioned the idea of locating a book borrowing machine at the new Railroad Station to the First Selectman and the Friends of the Fairfield Public Library.
 At this time the cost is approximately $25,000 and the Library would have to find supplemental funding.
-Additionally, it was suggested that the establishment of a kiosk with a Library presence with a staff member present at peak times of the day.
+Additionally there was a suggestion that the establishment of a kiosk with a Library presence with a staff member present at peak times of the day.